invasionofsmallcubes/scalakoans/README.md

 # scalakoans
 Scala Koans

-This are small exercise to learn Scala
+This is the "exercises" version.
+The working koans are at http://bitbucket.org/dickwall/scala-koans/wiki/Home for more details and answers on scala-koans